xSmoking/FactoryCMS/README.md

 How to install?

-Go to "data-classes > data-classes-config" and place your database infos.
+Go to "data-classes > data-classes-config" and place your database information.

-Now go to table "cms_settings" in your database and edit the infos.
+Now go to table "cms_settings" in your database and edit the information.

 This CMS works in Apache and IIS
 ___